Energy subsidies in the United States: United States government role in the development of new energy industries

 The development of commercial solar power was also dependent on government support.
-Solar PV technology was born in the United States, when Daryl Chapin, Calvin Fuller, and Gerald Pearson at Bell Labs first demonstrated the silicon solar photovoltaic cell in 1954.
+Solar PV technology was developed in the United States, when Daryl Chapin, Calvin Fuller, and Gerald Pearson at Bell Labs first demonstrated the silicon solar photovoltaic cell in 1954.
 The first cells recorded efficiencies of four percent, far lower than the 25 percent efficiencies typical of some silicon crystalline cells today.
 With the cost out of reach for most applications, developers of the new technology had to look elsewhere for an early market.
 As it turned out, solar PV did make economic sense in one market segment: aerospace.
 The United States Army and Air Force viewed the technology as an ideal power source for a top-secret project on earth-orbiting satellites.
 The government contracted with Hoffman Electronics to provide solar cells for its new space exploration program.
 The first commercial satellite, the Vanguard I, launched in 1958, was equipped with both silicon solar cells and chemical batteries.
 By 1965, NASA was using almost a million solar PV cells.
 Strong government demand and early research support for solar cells paid off in the form of dramatic declines in the cost of the technology and improvements in its performance.
 From 1956 to 1973, the price of PV cells declined from $300 to $20 per watt.
 Beginning in the 1970s, as costs were declining, manufacturers began producing solar PV cells for terrestrial applications.
 Solar PV found a new niche in areas distant from power lines where electricity was needed, such as oil rigs and Coast Guard lighthouses.
 The government continued to support the industry through the 1970s and early 1980s with new R&D efforts under Presidents Richard Nixon and Gerald Ford, both Republicans, and President Jimmy Carter, a Democrat.
 As a direct result of government involvement in solar PV development, 13 of the 14 top innovations in PV over the past three decades were developed with the help of federal dollars, nine of which were fully funded by the public sector.